Why is this App called Stamping?

 As the child writes for others to read, he or she will eventually learn that the reader, as opposed to the writer, needs to know when one thought ends and the next one begins.
 It is also useful for the reader to know if a question is being asked.
 Periods and question marks provide these clues.

 The silent-letter stamp is not used by the child.
-It is there for use by the parent if he or she elects to use Stamping later on, either to edit the child’s stories for easy translating to traditional letters, or to write new stories for the child to translate into traditional letters.
+It is there for use by the parent or teacher if he or she elects to use the Stamping app later on, either to edit the child’s stories for easy translating to traditional letters, or to write new stories for the child to translate into traditional letters.
 Its use is described in the Writing Worksheets instructions.

 Press the “edit stories” button.

 Move the cursor to the point or points where changes are to be made.